 Can music composition be learned?
 So you want to improve and get better at composing music, or maybe you just started learning music composition.
 There is nothing that can replace hard work and the actual hours spent writing music.
 But by doing proper research and reading good composition books, you can speed up the process significantly.

-Why read books on music composition in the first place?
+Why read books on music composition?
 Well, that’s an easy-to-answer question.
 These books give you a detailed look into the process of composing music.
-Let me ask you a question: why search for all the answers yourself if somebody else has already done the hard work for you?
+So let me ask you a question: why search for all the answers yourself if somebody else has already done the hard work for you?
 That’s right, these books give you an insight into all the tools you need for writing music.

 Best Composition and Music Theory Book